It’s not actually possible to write a user-defined numeric type in Java due to absence of

 public Rational IEEEremainder(Rational divisor); public Rational remainder(Rational divisor, RoundingMode rounding);

 IEEEremainder() returns the remainder of this divided by divisor as specified in the IEEE 754 floating point standard.The two-argument method allows specifying the rounding mode to use after the initial division if you need some other kind of remainder.
-For example, if we were to implement the functionality of the
+For example, the functionality of the

 public Rational pow(int exponent); public Rational sqr() { /* as if: */ return pow(2); }